JE-IRT: A Geometric Lens on LLM Abilities through Joint Embedding Item Response Theory: Theoretical Foundations and Our Framework

 for some $\varepsilon>0$, and define $P(M,Q)=\sigma\!\big(\Theta_{M,Q}-\|\mathbf{E}_{Q}\|\big)$ as in Eq.~(\ref{eq:jeirt_prob}).
 Then

-In particular, if \(\|\mathbf{E}_{Q_1}\|=\|\mathbf{E}_{Q_2}\|\), then $ \big|P(M,Q_1)-P(M,Q_2)\big| \;\le\; \frac14\,\sqrt{2\varepsilon}\,\|\mathbf{E}_M\|. $ \end{proposition} The proof is provided in Appendix~\ref{app:proof2}.
+In particular, if \(\|\mathbf{E}_{Q_1}\|=\|\mathbf{E}_{Q_2}\|\), then $ \big|P(M,Q_1)-P(M,Q_2)\big| \le \frac{1}{4}\sqrt{2\varepsilon}\|\mathbf{E}_M\|. $ \end{proposition} The proof is provided in Appendix~\ref{app:proof2}.
 This result shows that predicted probabilities change only slightly when two questions are similar in geometry.
 Specifically, the prediction gap for any model is bounded by two terms: an angular separation term (capturing semantic misalignment) and a norm difference term (capturing difficulty gap).
 In the special case where the norms match, the gap depends solely on angular alignment.
 Together, these two propositions capture the guarantees that JE-IRT is designed to provide: it can represent specialized abilities without enforcing a global ordering, while also preserving consistent probability estimates across semantically related questions.

-\paragraph{Model Structure.} For the framework to generalize to unseen questions, the question embeddings must be determined by the question’s content.
-That is, instead of treating the embedding as a free parameter fixed to the training set, we define it as a function of the question itself:
+\paragraph{Model Structure.} For the framework to generalize to unseen questions, the question embeddings must be determined by the question's content rather than treated as free parameters tied to the training set.
+Our framework maps each question $Q_j$ to its embedding through two stages: a frozen pretrained text encoder $f_{\mathrm{base}}$ (e.g., ModernBERT-Large or a sentence-transformer, which is separate from the LLMs being evaluated) followed by a trainable adapter $g_\theta$, yielding

-where $f_\theta(\cdot)$ is a learned function that maps the question content to its embedding.
-This allows us to evaluate the model and test the theory on unseen questions and allows the model to be used for downstream tasks.

-Our framework consists of three components: a frozen base encoder \(f_{\text{base}}\), a trainable adapter network \(g_{\theta}\), and an embedding table \(\mathbf{T}\) for LLMs.
-Given a question \(Q\), it is successively processed by the base encoder and the adapter network, yielding the question embedding \(\mathbf{E}_{Q} = g_{\theta}(f_{\text{base}}(Q))\).
-The adapter \(g_{\theta}\) is implemented as a two-layer MLP with hidden size twice the base encoder output dimension, enabling it to disentangle features from the frozen representation before projection into the final embedding space.
+The adapter $g_\theta$ is a two-layer MLP with hidden dimension twice the base encoder output dimension, which allows it to disentangle and recombine features from the frozen representation before projecting into the shared embedding space $\mathbb{R}^d$.

-Each LLM is associated with a learnable embedding vector \(\mathbf{E}_{M} = \mathbf{T}[M]\).
-Thus, the trainable parameters of the framework are the adapter weights \(\theta\) and the embedding table \(\mathbf{T}\).
-The predicted correctness probability is then computed from Eq.~(\ref{eq:jeirt_prob}), with training carried out using binary cross-entropy against ground truth labels.